devanshkv/bowser_slurm_tutorial/README.md

 `bowser` has 20 CPU nodes and 3 GPU nodes at the moment.
 To schedule jobs we use a job scheduler [slurm](https://slurm.schedmd.com/documentation.html).

+We also have a data transfer node `remote.phys.wvu.edu` which can be used for high speed transfers.

 1. To submit a job:

        sbatch -N<number of nodes you require> -n<number of tasks> --wrap="<your command>"